 The following article is by the Decker Law Firm

 Laws related to cycling or biking while under the influence in California are defined under California Vehicle Code section 21200.5 VC.
 The statute was added to the California Vehicle Code in 1985.
-This law prohibits bicycle riders to ride a bike while under the influence of alcohol, drugs or both.
+This law prohibits bicycle riders to ride a bike while under the influence of alcohol, drugs, or both.
 Also referred to as CUI, or Cycling Under the Influence, the penalties for a CUI are less severe than a DUI in California.
-Like a DUI, a CUI is also classified as a misdemeanor and if you are convicted with CUI in California, it is going to add to your criminal record.
+Like a DUI, a CUI is also classified as a misdemeanor and if you are convicted of CUI in California, it is going to add to your criminal record.

 Penalties for a CUI in California

 When someone is charged with a CUI in California, they will have to pay a fine.
 The offender will not be required to serve time in jail.
 Anyone under the age of 21-years convicted of cycling under the influence in California can have their driver’s license suspended.

 Depending upon the consequences of the arrest, the offender may have to face additional charges.
 For example, the offender may be charged with Penal Code 647f “Drunk in Public.”
 This happens when the bicyclist is found to be so drunk that he or she is considered a security risk to themselves as well as to other people on the road.

 Bicyclists are also required to follow a number of regulations when cycling on the road.
 If a bicyclist violates any of these regulations, they may be stopped by the officer.
 If the person happens to be riding around while under the influence of an intoxicant, then they can be charged with CUI.